 Travelling by road at night is particularly dangerous due to insufficient or non-existent street lighting and the presence of other vehicles driving with headlights off or on high beam.

 If your vehicle hits a pedestrian or cow, you and any vehicle occupants are at risk of being attacked or becoming victims of extortion.
 If it is unsafe to remain at the scene of an accident, go to the nearest police station.

 - Where possible, avoid driving at night and in fog.

 - If you hit a pedestrian or cow, do not remain at the scene of the accident.
 Go to the nearest police station.

-In the first three months of your stay in India, you can drive a vehicle without an Indian driver's licence, provided you have an International Driving Permit and your current Australian driver's licence.
-An Australian licence alone is not sufficient.
+In the first three months of your stay in India, you can drive a vehicle without an Indian drivers licence, provided you have an International Driving Permit and your current Australian drivers licence.
 Your licence must be valid for the type of vehicle you are driving.